COVID-19: how to manage mood swings during coronavirus lockdown

 - If the mask is reusable, wash the mask as soon as possible after use, using normal detergent (Scotland specifies a 60°C wash).
 Wash your hands or apply sanitiser as soon as possible after touching the mask.

-This article was updated on 26th May 2020 following a change in guidance on the wearing of face coverings in some UK countries.
+This article was updated on 26th May and 2nd July 2020 following a change in guidance on the wearing of face coverings in some UK countries.